rahulnamilakonda/Post-Generator/README.md

 ## 🌟 Features

-- ✨ AI-generated posts from just a topic or idea
+- ✨ Generate posts using just a topic or idea
 - 🧠 LangChain-powered prompt templating and LLM orchestration
-- 🎯 Platform-specific tone, structure, and formatting
+- 🎯 Platform-specific formatting, tone & structure
-- 🔁 Feedback + refinement loop for improving posts
+- 🔁 Supports iterative feedback & refinement
 - 🔌 Easily extendable to new platforms
-- 🔐 Works with **Gemini** or any other LLM provider supported by LangChain
+- 🔐 Works with **Gemini** and any other LangChain-supported LLM
-- 🔄 Change your model anytime inside **`chat_model.py`**
+- 🔄 Switch between LLMs easily via `chat_model.py`

 ---